-There is a technical or community college near you, regardless of where you live in the United States.
-The colleges can provide you with students educated in HVAC, energy efficiency and even renewable energy technologies.
+There is a college or university near you, regardless of where you live in the United States.
+Higher education institutions can provide you with students educated in HVAC, energy efficiency and even renewable energy technologies.

 Companies often find good candidates to hire in a wide variety of positions, including but not limited to sales, installation and troubleshooting, and managers for a variety of functions that will help your company grow and be more profitable.